 You can attach a press release or other information to the pitch, but keep in mind your overall goal is to have them contact you for more information.

-Even the best contacts will not pursue or publish every pitch.
-However, as a Public Relations professional, invest your time in research and relationships and you will see greater success with your pitches.
+Even the best contacts will not purse or publish every pitch.
+However, as a Public Relations professional invest your time in research and relationships and will see greater success with your pitches.

 If you are interested in Public Relations strategy or consultation to help protect your brand, Infinity Concepts is here to help.
-CLICK HERE or call us today at 724-733-1200.
+Contact us today!